-Please break and fold any large boxes and leave them next to your green bags.
+Break and fold any large boxes and leave them next to your green sacks.

 Plastic pots and trays

-Please remove plastic tops on cartons before placing into your green bag.
+Remove plastic tops on cartons before placing into your green sack.

 For hazardous chemicals, please check the bottle for disposal instructions.